- Acoustic Comfort

 Reliability is one of the greatest concerns for building occupants—it directly affects their safety, health, and comfort.
-Occupants must be able to rely on building systems, equipment, and tools that function consistently and are properly maintained.
+Occupants must be able to rely on sufficient functional space, building systems, equipment, and tools that function consistently and are properly maintained.

 Relevant Codes and Standards

 - Energy Independence and Security Act (EISA 2007)

 - Executive Order 13693, "Planning for Federal Sustainability in the Next Decade"

 - Federal Acquisition Regulations, Parts 48, Value Engineering

 - Federal Acquisition Regulations, Parts 52, Solicitation Provisions and Contract Clauses

 - Public Law 104-106, Section 4306, Value Engineering for Federal Agencies

 - EPA National Center for Environmental Research